 Once the severely damaged roots were removed, and compost tea was added to the reservoir, BOOM, the fresh new white roots are popping out like crazy.
 The picture to the right above shows the difference only 48 hours after adding compost tea to the reservoir.

 Below is 72 hours after adding compost tea to the reservoir with images of two more plants that were in the same system.
 All of them have pearly white roots exploding from the root system.
 The above images are the middle plant below.

 Here is another side-by-side from a customer using compost tea in hydroponics.
-In the image to the left you see rooting before adding compost tea.
+In the image to the left, you see rooting before adding compost tea.
 The image to the right shows the same plant 48 hours after adding it.

 Following is a side-by-side we did in-house in an ebb & flow hydroponic system.
 They were grown next to each other in separate systems.

 The plant on the left was the control and grown with a base hydroponic fertilizer and water.
 The plant on the right received 1 cup per gallon of compost tea with the same base hydroponic fertilizer.
 The results speak for themselves.
 Many already use hybrid approaches using “soilless” mixes containing peat moss or coir fiber.
-They cost less and are a suitable for making custom mixes.
-They are also more suitable for establishing healthy microbiological activity.
+They cost less and are suitable for making custom mixes.
+They are also better for establishing healthy microbiological activity.

 Besides, microbes actually act as a clearing solution.
-Most hydroponic growers tell themselves that living compost tea solutions will “contaminate” or “gunk up” their systems with bioslimes, and all sorts of other scary things – when, in fact, the opposite is true.
+Most hydroponic growers tell themselves that living compost tea solutions will “contaminate” or “gunk up” their systems with bio slime, and all sorts of other scary things – when, in fact, the opposite is true.
 Use compost tea at a 1:20 ratio on reservoir changes, and you will have the cleanest reservoir you’ve ever seen.
 Try it.